xnervwang/SeafileClientBuildTools/README.md

 Run `InitDockerVerification.sh` to create docker image and related environment for the first time.
 Run `RunDockerVerification.sh` to create a new docker instance and build Seafile client.
 The build contents would be placed in your host directory by docker volumn.
 In your ./build it's the Linux build.
 The ./ms-build is the 32-bits Windows build and ./ms-build64 is the 64-bits build.
 Run `DropDockerVerification.sh` to drop the docker image and related environment.

+## How to report issue
+Report issue on https://github.com/xnervwang/SeafileClientBuildTools, or send email to Xnerv Wang <xnervwang@gmail.com>.